A divorce can be stressful and very complicated so we have highlighted some Divorce Frequently Asked Questions

-A is the dissolution of a marriage by means of an Order of Court.
-In other words, a divorce brings a marriage relationship to an end.
+A Divorce is the dissolution of a marriage by means of an Order of Court.
+In other words, divorce brings a marriage relationship to an end.

 Who is allowed to grant a divorce?

 Since a divorce entails the changing of a person’s status, a divorce may only be granted by a Court of Law.
-At the date of writing hereof the Courts who are empowered to grant divorces are the A High Court established in terms of the Superior Courts Act, 2013 and the A Regional Magistrates' Court established in terms of the Magistrates' Court Act, 1944..
+At the date of writing hereof the Courts who are empowered to grant divorces are the High Court and the Regional Court.

 What do I need to prove to be granted a decree of divorce?